At some point in your life, you have probably heard one of the following theories:

 For example, a person who doesn’t get enough sleep lacks energy.
 Therefore, they might take in a lot of caffeine products.
 These caffeine products keep them from getting enough sleep (more on that later), and “if you think about it, most caffeine products don’t have many vitamins and minerals.
 They tend to be sugar-laden,” Tracy points out.

 So it could be that unhealthy products consumed to keep you awake are to blame for unwanted weight gain, but there may be a more scientific explanation.

 Did you know that sleep deprivation can actually increase your appetite?
-To make matters worse, it can cause you to feel insatiable at the same time… yikes!
+To make matters worse, it can cause you to feel insatiable at the same time.
+Talk about a double whammy.

 “Lack of sleep causes hormone disruption.
 Two of the hormones affected by sleep loss are called leptin and ghrelin,” Tracy tells us.

-Whether the cause of your weight gain is hormone disruption or an increased consumption of sugary caffeine products, “when someone carries more weight in their trunk, they are more prone to [sleep disorders, like] sleep apnea.”
-Sleep apnea and other disorders are going to prevent restful sleep.
-So once again the vicious cycle continues.
+Whether the cause of weight gain is hormone disruption or increased consumption of sugary caffeine products, the more weight you carry, the more prone you’ll be to sleep disorders, like sleep apnea, that prevents restful sleep.
+And so the vicious cycle continues.

 On the flip side, athletes who strive to gain lean muscle mass also need to pay attention to their sleep, in addition to getting their diet right.
 Tracy often works with athletes trying to increase muscle mass.